Study In Canada

 Travelers with passports from visa-required countries and territories need a visitor visa (temporary resident visa) to enter Canada.

 A visa is an official document that is inserted inside a passport giving permission for you to come to Canada.

 Once you arrive, look forward to orientation week.
 Check out the school, meet the instructors, hang out with incoming students and explore the neighbourhood.
 Before you start class, get fully informed with student policies and rules of Immigration Canada.
-We also assist our students with the details of applying for a Social Insurance Number and BC Health Insurance if needed.
+We also assist our students with the details of applying for a Social Insurance Number and Health Insurance if needed.